rancher-sandbox/sbombastic/docs/user-guide/private-registries.md

 # Private Registries

-SBOMbastic supports private registries to scan for images.
+SBOMscanner supports private registries to scan for images.
 In order to make it work, please follow the steps listed below.

 ## Create the Secret

-SBOMbastic relies on the docker `config.json` file to manage the authentication to the registries.
+SBOMscanner relies on the docker `config.json` file to manage the authentication to the registries.

 The first step to setup a private registry is to create a `Secret` with the `config.json` content, having the following structure: